All politics is local, said the late House Speaker "Tip" O'Neill.

 "The Bradley Effect" defeated Barack, the pundits suggested.

 The Bradley Effect is named for Tom Bradley, the popular black Los Angeles mayor who was running well ahead of his GOP opponent for governor in the polls, only to see his lead vanish on Election Day.
+The Bradley Effect — voters lying to pollsters about how they intend to vote for a black candidate, then going into the booth to pull the lever for the white opponent — this closet racism defeated Obama.

 Why was there no Bradley Effect in Iowa?
 Because in Iowa they have to vote in public, while in New Hampshire they have the privacy, the secrecy, of the voting booth.